This blog was originally published on June 8, 2018. It has been updated for relevance and accuracy.

-Let’s be honest here: generating quality leads is not easy for manufacturers.
+Let’s be honest here: b2b lead generation is not easy for manufacturers.
 With long sales cycles and complex products, it can be tricky to come up with a strategy that fits your goals.

 So what can you do?
 We’ve compiled the top B2B lead generation tactics to help you work smarter—not harder.
 Try integrating these tactics in your strategy and watch your leads explode!